DennisGermishuys/vuejs-nodejs-test/README.md

 To run, cd into /api, and run npm start - this will start the node server.

-THen, cd into app-ui - this will start the vuejs frontend.
+Then, cd into app-ui - this will start the vuejs frontend.